mwmarszalek/EarthTrekker/README.md

 Earth Trekker - My Travel Bucket List

-A simple app allowing user to add / remove countries visited /not visited.
+An app allowing user to add or remove countries that they visited

 Use main nav bar to see desired sections of the site.